-Eligibility: All applicants must be an employee of the collegiate university with an academic post until at least to the end of the KE Fellowship contract (KE Fellowship duration: up to 12 months from agreed start date to be completed by 31 July 2021).
-Applicants must have the support of their faculty AND in the case of early-career applicants, agreement from their line-manager or Senior Tutor to be released from their current post to undertake the fellowship.
+All applicants must be an employee of the collegiate university with an academic post until at least to the end of the KE Fellowship (from agreed start date to 31 July 2021).
+Applicants MUST have the support of their faculty AND in the case of early-career applicants, agreement from their line-manager or Senior Tutor to be released from their current post to undertake the fellowship.
 To qualify as an early-career researcher, you must have submitted your doctoral thesis not more than five years prior to the start of the KE Fellowship (pro-rata for career breaks and/or work part-time).

+IMPORTANT

-IMPORTANT: Please check with your faculty/department for any internal deadlines, as the application will require their approval.
+Please check with your faculty/department for any internal deadlines, as the application will require their approval.

-Level and duration of award: The fellowship will provide up to £11,000 to support the proposed project.
+Level and duration of award

+The fellowship will provide up to £11,000 to support the proposed project.
 Those not seeking a one-day a week staff contract may include one or more of the following options: